-- O Drop, cover and hold during earthquake tremors. - o Check on other personnel to determine their safety and account for everyone. - o Check building for any obvious structural damage; evacuate if necessary. - If possible, removal all apparatus, PPE and accessible equipment to a safe area outside the station (away from overhead powerlines, potential collapse zones, etc.).
+- o Drop, cover and hold during earthquake tremors. - Check on other personnel to determine their safety and account for everyone. - o Check building for any obvious structural damage; evacuate if necessary. - o If possible, removal all apparatus to a safe area outside the station (away from overhead powerlines, potential collapse zones, etc.).